bigbluebutton/bigbluebutton.github.io/_posts/greenlight_v3/2022-10-31-gl3-migration.md

 ![success_migration.png](/images/greenlight/v3/migration/success_migration.png)

-In case of an error, a red error message will be displayed in the console.
+In case of an error, a red error message will be displayed in the console and should provide some details concerning the error.

 ![error_migration.png](/images/greenlight/v3/migration/error_migration.png)